 The journey to the summit makes for a fantastic, strenuous, upward hike through a scenic, creek-filled forest on Pinnacle Park’s West Fork Trail and Pinnacle Trail.
 The hike is challenging, but exceptionally rewarding.
 The trails meander through a beautiful hardwood forest, and the summit views at the end of this out-and-back hike are simply unforgettable.
-The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.
+The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Blackrock Mountain and the Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.

 The hike racks up over 1800 feet of elevation gain in the outbound 3.5 miles, so it’s a challenging one, for sure – and the hike’s initial rocky climb along the West Fork Trail’s boulder-crusted old roadbed makes for a great, calf-burning workout.
 But The Pinnacle’s views are a fantastic, rewarding payoff for the effort.

 Pinnacle Park to The Pinnacle: the hike

 The hike begins at the Pinnacle Park trailhead, north of Sylva, NC (view maps and driving directions).
 A wooden kiosk marks the trailhead; the hiking trails and backcountry sites at Pinnacle Park are free, but require a permit (available at the trailhead kiosk) before starting the hike.
 Permit completed, the hike skirts around a metal gate, following the trail northbound.
 In just under a tenth of a mile, the trail reaches a small spillway dam and waterfall on Fisher Creek, the remains of the Sylva’s former watershed that occupied Pinnacle Park before its conversion to recreation land in the 1990s.